charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 Now we have a new error: **ReferenceError: React is not defined**.
 Don't think.
 Don't plan.
 This is Test Driven Development.
 The test is in charge.
 Do what it tells you to do!
 Fix the problem by importing the needed library.
 (I'll leave that step up to you.)

 Once that problem is fixed, find the next one, and fix it.
 And so on, until the test passes.
-We don't add any code to the test unless the test "tells" us to add it.
+We don't add any code unless the test "tells" us to add it.

 ## Create DataMaven